nabto/nabto5-beta-release/rc1/README.md

 ### Client SDK
     * The client api does not yet have a stable api for detecting closed connections.
     * TCP tunnels is still in experimental.

+### Examples
+    * The heatpump and tunnel client examples does not validate device fingerprints on reconnect.

 ## Getting started